-Design PH Version 1.0 Currently Unavailable
+Design PH Version 1.5 is Currently Out

 DesignPH is a ‘plugin’ for Trimble or Google SketchUp, therefore you must have SketchUp installed on your computer first before you can install DesignPH.
 The plugin has been developed on SketchUp version 8, so should work on these or later versions.
 It is being developed and tested on both Mac OS X and Windows to ensure cross-platform compatibility.
 It will have some functionality available on earlier versions of SketchUp, but this may be unpredictable.
 The developers do not plan to provide support for SketchUp versions earlier than v8.